USS George H.W. Bush (CVN 77) Observes Holy Week

-230409-N-IX644-1245 IONIAN SEA (April 9, 2023) Lt.
-Cmdr.
-David Jefferson, assigned to the Nimitz-class aircraft carrier USS George H.W.
-Bush (CVN 77), passes out Communion during Easter Protestant service, April 9, 2023.
+230409-N-IX644-1024 IONIAN SEA (April 9, 2023) Sailors assigned to the Nimitz-class aircraft carrier USS George H.W.
+Bush (CVN 77), lead worship during Easter Protestant service, April 9, 2023.
 The George H.W.
 Bush Carrier Strike Group is on a scheduled deployment in the U.S. Naval Forces Europe area of operations, employed by U.S. Sixth Fleet to defend U.S., allied, and partner interests.
 (U.S. Navy photo by Mass Communication Specialist Seaman Sasha Ambrose)

 |Date Taken: